 Clams that are subjected to high temperatures won’t last very long.
 If you clamming get them right in the cooler on ice.
 At home take the clams that you caught or bought and remove the clams from the bag or cooler to let them breathe.
 Keep them alive by placing them in a colander.
 Place the colander on top of a bowl to let the water drain from the clams.

 Soak paper towels in the water.
 Remove the excess water from the paper towels until they do not drip.
 Drape the paper towels over the colander.
-Refrigeration at this temperature won’t kill bacteria but will slow the growth of bacteria a number of times until they’re ready to cook.
+Refrigeration at this temperature won’t kill bacteria but will slow the growth of bacteria several times until they’re ready to cook.

 How to Soak Clams to Get Rid of Sand